-Carl Hitchens tells his readers in Sitting With Warrior (iUniverse, 180 pp., $13.95, paper) that this book is a “work of personal memoir, myth and spirituality,” so I can’t tell you when and where Hitchens served his time as a Marine in Southeast Asia, not for sure.
-His book alternates prose chapters with poetry-like chapters.
+Carl Hitchens tells his readers in Sitting With Warrior (iUniverse, 180 pp., $13.95, paper) that this book is a “work of personal memoir, myth and spirituality.”
+A member of Vietnam Veterans of America, Hitchens is a poet, storyteller, essayist, and blogger.

 For more info, go to the author’s website.